uc-cdis/cloud-automation/doc/slurm_cluster.md

 Deploy a slurm cluster in a VPC

+This module and anything else related to slurm was taken from https://github.com/NCI-GDC/tungsten/tree/develop/salt/srv/services/slurm

+So please refer to that repo for additinal information

 ## Deploy resources in with Terraform

 Firstly, you want to load the module